"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Sapna Aggarwal.
 “Hydration – Current Trends in India” A study highlighting importance of science of hydration by assessing impact of water workouts on loss of blood plasma content in athletes.
-International Journal of Physical Education, Sports and Health.
-2016; 3(6): 316-318.
+Int J Phys Educ Sports Health 2016;3(6):316-318.